 Best Candidates for Eyelid Surgery

 How is Eyelid Surgery Performed?

 Local anaesthetic, in conjunction with an oral sedative or intravenous sedation, is most commonly used, though general anaesthetic is also an option.
-This decision will be based on personal preference (both your own and your surgeon’s) during your complimentary consultation at Clinic 360.
+This decision will be based on personal preference (both your own and your surgeon’s) during your consultation at Clinic 360.